queencitycyber/nexporter/README.md

 ### Example Usage

 Connect to your Nessus instance and download all scans in `csv` format.
-Output results in `csv` directory
+Output results in `csv` directory:

 ```
 python3 nexporter.py -t https://127.0.0.1:8834 -u username -p password -o csv